-In 1968, Michael Nesmith released his first solo album, The Wichita Train Whistle Sings, that was made up mostly of instrumental versions of songs he'd recorded as part of The Monkees.
-He wouldn't release another solo album until 1970's Magnetic South
+In 1968, Michael Nesmith released his first solo album, The Wichita Train Whistle Sings, which was made up mostly of instrumental versions of songs he'd recorded as part of The Monkees.
+He wouldn't release another solo album until 1970's Magnetic South.

-However, by the end of his time with The Monkees, pretty much all of the group's material was solo recordings released under the name of the group.
-And Nesmith recorded a number of songs in 1968-69 meant for Monkees albums that never made the cut.
+However, by the end of his time with The Monkees, pretty much all of the group's material was solo recordings released under the group's name.
+Nesmith recorded a number of songs in 1968-69 meant for Monkees albums that never made the cut.
 Brought together, this could have been Nesmith's second solo album.

 SIDE A